Catherine Obianuju Acholonu: Death

 Acholonu died on 18 March 2014, at an age of 62 from a year-long renal failure.

-Honors
+Honours

 She was enlisted among the greatest women achievers of Nigeria by the National Council of Women Societies (NCWS) in 1997.
 Her works have been selected as reading material for secondary schools and universities in Nigeria, and African Studies Departments of universities across America and Europe.